domeru369/cyclistic-bike-share/README.md

 ### Breakdown by day type
 ![image](https://github.com/domeru369/cyclistic-bike-share-case-study/blob/main/sql%20extracted%20tables%20and%20tableau%20visualizations/day%20type.png)

-* The number of rides on weekday is more than on the weekend for both member types.
+* The number of rides on weekday is higher than rides on the weekend for both member types.
 * Both member types have longer average ride length on weekend than weekday.

 ### Breakdown by month